MicrosoftEdge/MSEdgeExplainers/URLProtocolHandler/explainer.md

 ## Manifest Example

-In this example, a Web App Manifest declares that the app should be registered to handle the schemes `web+jngl` and `web+jnglstore`.
+In this example, a Web App Manifest declares that the app should be registered to handle the protocols `web+jngl` and `web+jnglstore`.

 ```json
 {